kadirpekel/algorig/README.md

 ...
 ```

-This setting will basically help Algorig to able to locate your application any time you want to interact with later on.
-For example there is another built-in command called `application_update` which uses this setting to locate the application.
-So now it's a good time to also see how to deploy any changes in the contract.
+This setting will basically help Algorig to locate your application whenever you want to interact with it.
+For example, there is also another built-in command called `application_update` which uses this setting while locating your application created previously.

+So now, it's a good time to also see how to deploy any changes in the contract.

-Let's change a bit of our contract, this time let our contract to accept an `ApplicationCall` transaction to perform some tasks on the contract.
-In this case, it will simply expect a sigle arg `"Hello World"` to approve the transaction.
+Ok, let's change a bit of our contract.
+This time let our contract to accept an `ApplicationCall` transaction to perform some tasks on the contract.
+In our case, it will simply expect a sigle arg `"Hello World"` to approve the transaction.

 ```python